rzkamalia/gc-mle-certification-prep/README.md

 **Prediction services**: VertexAI allocates nodes for online and batch predictions.
 Online prediction (synch) have endpoint, and batch prediction (asynch) run as jobs.

 **Monitoring**: VertexAI model monitors predicition input data fro skew and drift. **Skew** ㅡ feature data distribution in production deviates from training. **Drift** ㅡ feature data distribution in production changes significantly over time.
 Scope of monitoring: supports skew and drift detection for categorical and numerical features.
 Skew based on training data, meanwhile drfit based on recent past production data.
 When distance score between distributions exceed specified thresold identify as skew or drift.

+Some guidelines to make sure that we detect bias data distribution:
++ Detect biased data distribution, not representative of the population.
++ Biased data representation, such as negative reviews being more frewuent in one gender than another.
++ Proxy variables, for example home location correlating with income.

+Troubleshooting models:
++ Model performs poorly on training and validation data.
++ Correct for underfitting: increasing the complexity of the model, increase training time

+**ML security**:
++ Data security:
+    + Encryption.
+    + Role based access controls.
+    + Data lifecycle management.
++ Model training security:
+    + Role based access controls to models and pipelines.
+    + Audit logs.
++ Sensitive data:
+    + Data that requires additional security measures: encryption and restricted access controls.
+    + Challenges:
+        + Role based security oriented toward ownership.
+        + ML engineers need view access to entire datasets.
+        + Reducing resolution of data may be insufficient.
+        + Removing sensitive data can degrade model performance.
++ Identifying sensitive data:
+    + Data in structured databases and datasets: goverment IDs and credit card numbers.
+    + Data in unstructured data: notes in electronic patient records and faces in images.
+    + Data in combination of fields: multiple reduced resolution fields, and frequency analysis.
++ Protecting sensitive data:
+    + Remove
+    + Masking: substitution cipher, tokenization, PCA.
+    + Coarsening: locations, postal codes, numeric quantities, IP addresses.

 **Optimizing pipeline**:
 + Data processing: